getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 Bumping a package is typically done when rebuilding against a changed dependency, such as `imagemagick` needing to be rebuilt if `libwebp` changes.
 It is also done if changes are being made to the package, such as adding new dependencies or other modifications which aren't a version update.

-This can be achieved by doing `make bump`, which increments the release number by 1.
+This can be achieved by doing `go-task bump`, which increments the release number by 1.

 ## Updating a Package